Ondrej Duda: 1. FC Köln

 In September 2020, it was announced that Duda had signed a four-year contract with Bundesliga side 1.FC Köln.
 The move came days after Hertha had bought Colombian striker Jhon Córdoba from the same club.

-Loan at Hellas Verone
+Hellas Verona

 On 29 January 2023, Köln announced that Duda would join Serie A side Hellas Verona on loan until the end of the season.
+After the club avoided relegation at the end of the season, Duda joined the club on a permanent basis for a reported fee of around €2 million.

+Al Ettifaq

+On 17 July 2025, it was announced that Duda would be joining Saudi Arabian club Al-Ettifaq.

 International career

 Duda made his international debut for Slovakia on 18 November 2014, replacing Marek Hamšík in the 59th minute of a 2–1 friendly win over Finland in Žilina.

 Duda scored Slovakia's first goal in their UEFA Euro 2016 campaign with an equalising goal to make it 1–1 against Wales.
 Slovakia went on to lose 2–1.
 His first goal in any of the qualifying competitions was scored in the 10th game of the 2018 FIFA World Cup qualification against Malta (3–0 win), sealing the second place in the group for Slovakia.

-Duda was a regular member of the national team under Pavol Hapal as well as Štefan Tarkovič, although commonly unavailable due to injuries.
+Duda was a regular member of the national team under Pavel Hapal as well as Štefan Tarkovič, although commonly unavailable due to injuries.
+He continued to feature under Francesco Calzona.
+In March 2023, following a goal-less home draw versus Luxembourg, Erik Farkaš of Denník Šport wrote critically of Duda's overall national team performances arguing that despite prime age of 28 years, he did not appear capable of replacing Marek Hamšík after his international retirement in creativity and game organisation, though he was often fitted into the position by multiple experts.